Empress Taimu: Duchess

 As Lady Dou grew older, Dou Yi told Princess Xiangyang to marry their daughter to a wise and intelligent gentleman.
 Dou Yi placed two peacocks between an armorial screen and let the proposers shoot two arrows.
 The proposer who could shoot two arrows on the peacock's eye would be married to Lady Dou.
 Several proposers failed, except for a man named Li Yuan.
-Lady Dou and Li Yuan were married, and Li Yuan would later become the founding Emperor of the Tang Dynasty.
+Lady Dou and Li Yuan were married, and Li Yuan would later become the founding emperor of the Tang dynasty.

 Lady Dou and Li Yuan were deeply in love and accompanied each other everywhere.
 Since Lady Dou grew up in the palace, she was familiar with politics and history books.
 She assisted her husband in his studies and raised their children.
 They had four sons, Li Jiancheng, Li Shimin, Li Xuanba, and Li Yuanji, and one daughter who would become Princess Pingyang.

 Lady Dou established a close bond with her mother-in-law, Lady Dugu.
-Lady Dugu was the daughter of the prominent general Dugu Xin, and the sister of two Empresses from different dynasties, Empress Dugu and Dugu Qieluo.
+Lady Dugu was a daughter of the prominent general Dugu Xin, and a sister of two empresses from different dynasties, Empress Dugu and Dugu Qieluo.
 Li Yuan's father Li Bing had died early, leaving Lady Dugu in charge of the Li household.
 Lady Dugu suffered from poor health, and Lady Dou assisted her mother-in-law in managing household affairs.
-Once, Lady Dugu was extremely sick and due to her reckless personality, several of her daughter-in-laws refused to assist her.
+Once, Lady Dugu was extremely sick and due to her reckless and adamant personality, several of her daughter-in-laws refused to assist her.
 Only Lady Dou cared for Lady Dugu, and Lady Dugu recovered after a month.
 Lady Dugu was grateful and favored Lady Dou.

+Death and posthumous honors

 Lady Dou died at the age of 45 (by East Asian reckoning).
-After Li Yuan overthrew the Sui Dynasty and established the Tang Dynasty, he honored Lady Dou as Empress Mu (穆皇后).
-When her son Li Shimin succeeded to the throne as Emperor Taizong, he honored Lady Dou as Empress Taimu (太穆皇后).
-She was further honored as Empress Taimu Shunsheng (太穆顺圣皇后).
+After Li Yuan was made Prince of Tang, Lady Dou was given the posthumous name "Mu" on 8 January 618.
+After Li Yuan overthrew the Sui dynasty and established the Tang dynasty, he honored Lady Dou as Empress Mu (穆皇后) on 3 July 618.
+When her son Li Shimin succeeded to the throne as Emperor Taizong, he honored Lady Dou as Empress Taimu (太穆皇后) on 12 December 635.
+She was further honored as Empress Taimu Shunsheng (太穆顺圣皇后) on 22 July 749.